 The following Malwarebytes software is incompatible with the Management Console:

 - Use Command Prompt to uninstall the Malwarebytes Endpoint Agent.

-- For instructions, refer to the article Malwarebytes Cleanup Utility for Endpoint Security.
+- For instructions, refer to the article Malwarebytes Support Tool for business environments.

 - After you have uninstalled the incompatible software, restart your database server.

 To confirm the issue is resolved, open the Management Console and click the Reports pane.
 The Reports pane displays the Management Console's status in place of the error message.